Ridge Point High School

 Ridge Point High School (RPHS) is a public high school located in Sienna (formerly Sienna Plantation), an unincorporated area and planned community in Fort Bend County, Texas.

 Opened in 2010, the school serves more than 3000 students in grades 9–12.
-It is classified as a 6A school by the UIL.
+It is classified as a 6A school by the University Interscholastic League (UIL).

 The school's attendance boundary includes: portions of Sienna.
 It formerly served the following areas: other portions of Sienna, a portion of Fresno, most of Arcola, and Juliff.

 History

 Ground broke on Fort Bend ISD High School #11 in July 2008, and the campus opened in the 2010–11 school year to ease overcrowding at Hightower and Elkins high schools.
 Some Sienna Plantation residents criticized the chosen location of Ridge Point, while Arcola residents had a positive reception to the location.

 On February 8, 2010, the FBISD board selected "Ridge Point High School" as the school's name.
 It was chosen to honor area history, specific the Blue Ridge Oil Field and the Buffalo Bayou, Brazos and Colorado Railway reaching Stafford's Point in 1853.
 Ridge Point High School is one of two high schools within the Fort Bend Independent School District that is not named after a person.

 Upon opening the school had 9th and 10th graders, with subsequent grades to be added later.
 The first graduating class matriculated in 2013.